 Thanks to a partnership with the Australian Packaging Convenant Organisation (APCO), the ARL has just entered an exciting new phase.
 This development will allow more companies to adopt the ARL, more products with the label to hit the shelves and, most importantly, more resources being recovered.
 The companies who have already adopted the ARL include Woolworths, Officeworks, Blackmores, Australia Post, T2 and Plantic.

 About the label

 The ARL is designed to be easy to understand.
 It shows what needs to be done with each piece of a package to dispose of it in the best way.
-The information is conveyed through a combination of well-known symbols and simple descriptions.
+You will find this label on the packaging of participating brands.

-That’s why we created the ARL, to help people make informed decisions and turn the hard work we already do recycling into better results.
-The ARL makes it easy to put your package in the right bin.
+That’s why we created the ARL, to help people make informed decisions and ensure our recycling efforts are resulting in maximum resource recovery.